SMosegaard/cds-vis/assignments/README.md

 - **Portfolio 2** - Classification Benchmarks with Logistic Regression and Neural Networks
 - **Portfolio 3** - Document Classification using Pretrained Image Embeddings
 - **Portfolio 4** - Detecting Faces in Historical Newspapers

-Each portfolio have a folder containing detailed instructions in its respective README file.